DSpace/RestContract/items.md

 Return codes:
 - 204: if the update succeed
 - 400: when multiple URIs were given or not valid data are sent
+- 405: if the item is a template item

+#### DELETE operation
+The owningCollection relation (where defined item != template item) is not optional Return code is always 405

 ### Template Item
 **/api/core/items/<:uuid>/templateItemOf**